Skip to content

 Here the flags can be either 0 or EPOLL_CLOEXEC

-if the flag is set to zero, this function behaves same as epoll_create()
+If the flag is set to zero, this function behaves same as epoll_create() where there is no need to mention size as it is dynamically controlled by the kernel.

-when the flag is set to EPOLL_CLOEXEC, whenever a child process is forked from the current process it closes the epoll file descriptor in the child before starting its execution.
+When the flag is set to EPOLL_CLOEXEC, whenever a child process is forked from the current process it closes the epoll file descriptor in the child before starting its execution.
 So only the current process will have access to the epoll instance.
+This flag is useful for ensuring that file descriptors are not unintentionally shared with child processes.

 Since epoll instance is treated as a file descriptor, we use the close() system call in <unistd.h> header file to close an epoll instance.